Ritwik2108/DataProfessionalSurveyBreakdown_Dashboard/README.md

 Career Challenges: Around 25% of the respondents found it challenging to enter the data profession.
 Programming Language Preferences: The dashboard also highlights popular programming languages used by data professionals.
 Work-Life Balance: Insights into job satisfaction, including work-life balance across different job roles.

-Technologies Used
+Technologies Used:
 Power BI: Used to build the interactive dashboard and data visualizations.
-SQL: For data extraction, transformation, and loading (ETL) processes (if applicable).
+SQL: For data extraction, transformation, and loading (ETL) processes.
 Data Analysis: Analysis of survey results to extract actionable insights.

 How to View the Dashboard: